orbitinghail/sqlsync/SCRATCH.md

 # TASKS (start here)
-- libwasm
 - id
   - figure out which id abstraction to use, use it
 - opfs journal
-- file journal (perhaps s3 journal?)
+- s3 or durable functions journal
 - log compaction

 # Log compaction